psipred/DMPfold/README.md

 See our [paper in Nature Communications](https://www.nature.com/articles/s41467-019-11994-0) for more.
 Please cite the paper if you use DMPfold.

+You can also run DMPfold via the [PSIPRED web server](http://bioinf.cs.ucl.ac.uk/psipred).
+This is a good way to get models for a few sequences, but if you want to run DMPfold on many sequences we strongly recommend you run it locally.
+The server version of DMPfold has restrictions on run time and uses parameters that give faster runs, so should not be used to benchmark DMPfold.

 ## Installation

 As it makes use of a lot of different software, installation can be a little fiddly.